bocaletto-luca/Anime-Explorer/README.md

 ## Description

 Anime Explorer is a one-page web application that leverages the free [Jikan API](https://jikan.moe) to help users explore anime data in a rich, interactive format.
 The app displays results as uniformly sized cards (4 per row, 20 per page) that include key details such as title, score, episode count, and a short synopsis.
-When you click **Leggi di più**, a fullscreen modal opens with the anime’s full details—including an image, genres, and a synopsis—and a clear **Chiudi** (Close) button for returning to the list.
+When you click **Read more...**, a fullscreen modal opens with the anime’s full details—including an image, genres, and a synopsis—and a clear **Close** (Close) button for returning to the list.

 This release also includes robust sorting (by score, title, episodes), search functionality, a dynamic chart of the top 10 anime by score (powered by Chart.js), and a theme toggle (Day/Night).